davidvdev/responsive-web-design-exercise/README.md

 Fork and clone the [starter code for this lesson](https://git.generalassemb.ly/dc-wdi-fundamentals/responsive-web-design-starter-code)

-Open up the directory in VS Code and open the HTML in your browser with the CLI command `open index.html`
+Open up the directory in Sublime Text and open the HTML in your browser with the CLI command `open index.html`

 Resize your browser width and see what happens to the content.